fingent-corp/gateway-prestashop-mastercard-module/README.md

 Version v1.4.2
 - The module has been updated to API version 81.

+Version v1.4.3
+- Enhanced Compatibility: Compatible with PHP 8.1 & PrestaShop 8.1.x (tested with v8.1.7).
+- The module has been updated to API version 84.

 ## Feature Support

 PrestaShop Mastercard Payment Gateway Service module supports the following list of features: